Get Archiving with YoYottaID LTFS

 We can supply LTO tapes at great prices with custom YoYottaID labels printed on durable plastic.
 They have a standard barcode, plus a globally unique NFC chip that allowing easy tracking.
 You can add unique text labels on the left as shown opposite.
 So you can clearly label Master and Safety, or add a project ident.
 Unlike other labels each tape can have a different code, you are not limited to a set sequence.

-IBM make all LTO-7 mechanisms, so we supply IBM Barium Ferrite tapes for perfect compatibility.
+IBM make all LTO-7 and LTO-8 mechanisms, so we supply IBM Barium Ferrite tapes for perfect compatibility.

 Contact firstname.lastname@example.org for a quote.